Giovanni1085/covid-19_wikipedia/README.md

 # covid-19_wikipedia

 This repository contains code to replicate the analyses of the paper `COVID-19 research in Wikipedia`.
+Pre-print: https://www.biorxiv.org/content/10.1101/2020.05.10.087643v1.

 To create the required datasets, and in particular to get [Dimensions](https://docs.dimensions.ai/dsl) and [Altmetric](https://api.altmetric.com) data, see [this repository instead](https://github.com/CWTSLeiden/cwts_covid).